ronaldoussoren/pyobjc/docs/api/threading-helpers.rst

 contexts, such as after a delay or on another thread.

-These methods can be called from Python (of course), but you need to be a bit carefull because the implementation of these methods won't catch exceptions for you and therefore an uncaught exception in your python code can cause the runloop to stop due to an exception, which might terminate your program.
+These methods can be called from Python (of course), but you need to be a bit careful because the implementation of these methods won't catch exceptions for you and therefore an uncaught exception in your python code can cause the runloop to stop due to an exception, which might terminate your program.